 Seating Charts | Do you really need one?

 Setting out to plan a wedding can be crazy overwhelming.
 Especially if you are doing it all on your own.
-While big decisions, such as color schemes and cake flavors are exciting and fun, small details, such as seating charts often get pushed behind to last minute and then forgotten about completely.
+While big decisions, such as color schemes and cake flavors are exciting and fun, while small details, such as seating charts often get pushed behind to last minute and then forgotten about completely.
 While many couples find seating charts stuffy and not necessary we are here to fill you in on why that is not exactly true.

 A seating chart may be one of the last things you are thinking about while wedding planning but we are here to tell you why you really DO need one.
 Hear us out!
 We recommend all couples strongly consider a seating chart for two main reasons…

 Making a clear seating chart also ensures that your family, bridal party and closest friends get a great spot right near you and your sweetheart.
 These people are typically outside taking pictures during cocktail hour and by the time they make it inside the best seats are already claimed.
 You don’t want to have to worry about your grandparents sitting in the back of the room.

 We have found when couples are creating a seating chart half of the battle is drawing out a floor plan.
 One of the ways we help make planning easier here at Pepper Sprout Barn is by offering all of our couples access to an online, interactive floor-plan of your reception!
 Using the online program you can assign tables or seats through the touch of a button.
 This helps you to streamline the process of creating a seating chart.
-We create the floorpan and you just have to assign tables!
+We create the floorpan and you just have to assign tables.